 (i) is used crankcase oil produced as the result of vehicle oil changes, and

-(ii) does not originate from a used oil storage facility or a used oil return facility.
+(ii) does not originate from a used oil storage facility or a return collection facility.

 (4) If before October 1, 2012, a person registered their use of crankcase oil in a used oil furnace with an Administrator, the person is deemed to have notified an Administrator under clause (3)(a).